Best lenses for travel photography in 2026: all-in-one superzooms for the journey

 (Image credit: Canon)

-With most of your bases covered, you can focus on snapping gorgeous landscapes, stunning sunsets or captivating portraits and the best part is if you choose to just take one lens with you, you'll never have to faff with changing it.
+With most of your bases covered, you can focus on snapping gorgeous landscapes, stunning sunsets or captivating portraits, and the best part is if you choose to just take one lens with you, you'll never have to faff around with changing it.

 When picking a superzoom lens, it’s tempting to go for the biggest zoom range you can get your hands on.
-However, such lenses tend to be quite large and weighty.
-They’re generally more convenient and less heavy than a combination of standard and telephoto zoom lenses but, when you want to travel light or go on walkabout, it’s nicer to have something smaller and more lightweight dangling off your camera strap.
+However, these lenses tend to be quite large and weighty.
+They’re still generally more convenient and less heavy than a combination of standard and telephoto zoom lenses, but when you want to travel light or go on walkabout, it’s nicer to have something smaller and more lightweight dangling off your camera strap.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.